- Is it true that EDG grant support has been raised to 90%?

 - How long will it take?

-It takes up to 6 weeks for a reply.
+It can take anywhere between 4 to 8 weeks for a reply.
 Clarity of proposal and application can speed up the approval process.

 - How do I know if I get the EDG grant?